 As the petition is submitted to USCIS and updates are received by our office, you will be notified automatically along the way.
 This includes submission of relevant documents from our office to the Payroll Office when receipt notification or approval of the petition is received.

 Once the foreign worker begins his/her employment with the University, it is important that you realize that some HR transactions require different handling than those for a domestic employee.
-If you don’t already have a laminated desk reference titled H-1B Management At-a-Glance, please access the document on our website at https://internationalaffairs.sites.uchicago.edu/page/h%E2%80%901b%C2%A0management%C2%A0at%E2%80%90a%E2%80%90glance and print it for your day-to-day use.
+Please visit H-1B Management At-a-Glance for additional details.

 When an H-1B (H-1B1, TN, E-3) employee leaves the employment of the University, please inform us of that fact.
 An e-mail message providing the employee’s full name, department, and date of termination of employment is all we need.

 And finally: Never provide immigration-related advisement yourself.
 Relevant law is complex and changes frequently, and an apparently small fact can change a situation completely.
 Errors can be very costly for the employee and the University.
-Please refer foreign employees to our office for advisement office for advisement.
+Please refer foreign employees to our office.